laiyuekiu/Simple-object-tracking-for-object-detection/README.md

 ----------------------------
 A full demo of tracking cars by using Yolov4 Pytorch model, car_track_demo.py

-The model of Yolov4 Pytorch is developed by Tianxiaomo and this demo combines the Yolov4 Pytorch and the object tracking https://github.com/Tianxiaomo/pytorch-YOLOv4
+The model of Yolov4 Pytorch is developed by @Tianxiaomo and this demo combines the Yolov4 Pytorch and the object tracking https://github.com/Tianxiaomo/pytorch-YOLOv4

 This demo has a car types counting too